HarryFoster1812/Portfolio-Website/plan.md

 add animation to text on scroll

 Maybe instead of an svg the timeline is a vertical binary string?
 Depending on the size it could be a message?
 ASCII in binary?

 ### If binary option

 #### ASCII message

 - "Hello, World!"

-Need to create a util function which would convert.
+- could be cool to have a hidden message such as the users ip embedded into the binary - Need to create a util function which would convert.

 ####